First Grade Arithmetic Main Lessons

 For the Lavender’s Blue first grade curriculum I chose to write original stories based on the math gnomes tradition started by American teacher Dorothy Harris.
 I put a fresh spin on these popular stories, weaving in nature and the sense of adventure that first graders love.
 So fun.

 To get a feeling for the Lavender's Blue stories or for inspiration to write your own, check out the First Grade sample pages in the Lavender's Blue Library and scroll down to page 28 for the arithmetic overview (or skip to page 43 for the beginning of the gnome story).
-By the way, the math gnome stories were favorites for this year’s first grade families, and I’ve had several requests to write more for second grade!
+By the way, the math gnome stories were such favorites for our first grade families that I wrote more for second grade!

 In first grade it’s important to keep your math problems concrete.
 Use manipulatives and start with hands-on problem solving before you move on to writing and learning math facts.